Rajeshwari-Rudra/GDP1/README.md

 - A person who can able to fetch all the information about the app.

 # Development Details
-- It could take Three developers to build the app and delivers the functionality.
+- It will take six developers to build the app and deliver the functionality.
-- Developers has been divided the tasks among them.
+- Developers have been divided the tasks among them.
 Code reviews, developer testing, and bug fixes are carrying out simultaneously with coding.
-- We have one backend devloper and UI design architecture.
+- We have one backend devloper, UI design architect and a QA analyst

 # App Screens
 ![FirstScreen](AppImages/FirstPage.png)